top of page

 2.5 Illegal employment of foreigners/undeclared work

-Are you looking for a lawyer in German immigration and foreigners law?
-Our lawyers will be happy to support you in residence procedures before embassies, immigration authorities and administrative courts in Germany..
+Are you looking for a lawyer specializing in German immigration and visa law?
+We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
+Contact us to book an online appointment with a German immigration lawyer!

 3. Criminal proceedings for foreigners

-3.1 Appointment of a delivery agent
+3.1 Appointment of an authorized representative

 3.2 Police investigations